okudanozan-ui/disruption-claim-management/README.md

 # Digital Disruption Claim Management Tool

-A desktop application for managing disruption claims with user authentication, role-based access control, task and project management, and CSV analysis.
+An application for managing disruption claims with user authentication, role-based access control, task and project management, and disruption analysis.
 Built with Electron and React.

 ## Tech Stack